cuthbertLab/music21/music21/doc/moduleMeter.rst

 Inherits from: object

-A meter is a nestable primitive of rhythmic division This object might also store accent patterns based on numerator or set as another internal representation.
+A MeterTerminal is a nestable primitive of rhythmic division

 >>> a = MeterTerminal('2/4')
 >>> a.duration.quarterLength